zikonde/Bulk_email_sender/README.md

 - **Dark Mode**: The application features a dark mode which I find tends to give a visually appealing experience.

 - **Multi-Platform Support**: As a Python script, the application can run on various platforms, offering flexibility to users.
 For example, auto-py-to-exe can be used to quickly convert it into an exe file for Windows users.
+Make sure to include the additional CTK files when converting to an application file, or else the GUi wwwill nott load.

 - **Parameterized Emails**: Users can customize emails by including parameters within curly brackets in the email body.
 The program dynamically replaces these parameters with corresponding values from an Excel file.